connxio/docs/temp-docs/adapters2/api.md

 Oauth is a complex authorization mechanism, read more about it here: <https://oauth.net/getting-started/>

-To get access to the CX Api you need to contact us through your contact point and order a set of 5 keys:
+To get access to the Connxio Api you need to contact us through your contact point and order a set of 5 keys:

 - client_id
 - client_secret